 How my protagonist searches for love will be different from how yours does it.
 The obstacles to finding it will vary.
 The ways in which they solve those obstacles will be different.
 The ways they handle failure to solve those obstacles will be different, as will the consequences if they fail.

 If your protagonist wants to find love and does so in the same way a dozen other protagonist have done, then yes, it'll feel old and stale.
 Same as if the character feels too similar to another character.
 If you can think of several books or movies that are similar to your setup, that's a red flag that idea is past its use-by date and your might want keep thinking.

 But if you see what's different about yours, and you can't think of any situations or characters that are like your situations and characters, then odds are you have a fresh idea.

-- Look for specific and unique details for your characters and situations: the general goal might be the same as a hundred other books, but the specifies in how that goal is achieved will be unique the them.
+- Look for specific and unique details for your characters and situations: the general goal might be the same as hundreds of other books, but the specifies in how that goal is achieved will be unique to you.

 - Look for specific motivations that could only apply to your characters in that setting or plot: the reasons for acting will come from that character's life experiences and individual needs.
 The richer you make the character, the more unique her goals and motivations will be.
 She won't just be a stereotype or copy of another well-known character.

 - Look for ways to make the old fresh again by putting it in new or unique settings: Romeo & Juliet with zombies felt so fresh it took me half the film before I realized it was a Romeo & Juliet remake.
 The setting changed the common aspects of that age-old goal and made them unique to the characters and the world they lived it.

 - Re-think anything that feels old or familiar to you: trust your gut.
 If something feels like a copy of something else, change it.
 If you know you're copying something else (because you love it and want something like it since it resonated so strongly with you) then strip away the specific details of the original until you find the core thematic element, then build it back up with your unique details.